-This policy summarizes the support given by the PhD office for the professional development expenses of students who started the program prior to Fall 2020.
-This policy replaces the Bus PhD Prof. Development Account Policy approved 2013-02-07 and the Bus PhD Software Policy Approved 2014-04-10.
-It also incorporates some of the informal practices regarding professional development funding from past years.
+This policy summarizes the support given by the PhD office for the professional development expenses of students starting the program in Fall 2020 and beyond.
+It also incorporates some of the informal practices regarding professional development from past years.

 Core Principles